CORE-GATECH-GROUP/serpent-tools/docs/index.rst

        :alt: Nuclear Science and Engineering 10.1080/00295639.2020.1723992

 A suite of parsers designed to make interacting with :term:`SERPENT` [serpent]_ output files simple and flawless.

 The :term:`SERPENT` Monte Carlo code is developed by VTT Technical Research Centre of Finland, Ltd.
 More information, including distribution and licensing of :term:`SERPENT` can be found at `<http://montecarlo.vtt.fi>`_

-The Annals of Nuclear Energy article should be cited for all work using :term:`SERPENT`.
+The Nuclear Science and Engineering article should be cited for all work using :term:`SERPENT`.

 .. admonition:: Preferred citation for attribution
     :class: tip